Planet Ill Rocks: Tanya Morgan And The Kickdrums At Mercury Lounge 7/25/2010

 Album Review: Royce da 5′9″- Street Hop

-StreethopBy shelz.
+By shelz.

 The personal stories of the four members of Slaughterhouse are very similar.
 They have all been around the industry for some time.
 They have all had relationships with top dogs that have fallen through for one reason or another and they have all been hailed as officially talented.
-One of the most talented in many folks’ opinion would be their Midwest rep, Royce da 5′9″.
+One of the most talented in many folks’ opinion would be their Midwest rep, Royce da 5’9″.
 He’s seen as thoughtful, gifted and hard working with a natural edge that many other emcees can’t match.
-And we get to see why he and his edge have been able to persevere once again on his latest release, Street Hop.
+We get to see why he and his edge have been able to persevere on his latest release, Street Hop.
 It’s 19 tracks smothered in metaphor, with Royce & company battling the streets, claiming top dog status, and divulging loves, hates and doubts over some really great production.

 The first two tracks on the album were also released on The Revival, the EP Royce dropped earlier this year.
 “Gun Harmonizing” is the first of the two and a seriously appropriate opening for the album.
 It’s full of Royce’s hard driving brand of self big up as he compares his lyrical fire power to that of a machine gun.
 The track is thick and layered and the gun clap is perfect.